elki-project/elki-project.github.io/tutorial/index.md

 ### K-Means Clustering

 ELKI contains many different k-Means algorithm.
 The standard algorithm, often attributed to Lloyd is one of the slowest.
 The first choice in the
-`clustering.kmeans` package (a shortened name for the Java package name `de.lmu.ifi.dbs.elki.algorithm.clustering.kmeans`) is one of the better algorithms, `KMeansSort`.
+`clustering.kmeans` package (a shortened name for the Java package name `elki.clustering.kmeans`) is one of the better algorithms, `KMeansSort`.
 Other good alternatives include `KMeansAnnulus` and `KMeansExponion`.
 Most of these will give the exact same result, and only differ in their run time.